Assignments

 For the first day, please read pages 4–8 in Tort Law: Cases & Critique and Taylor Swift, Philosopher of Forgiveness by Scott Hershovitz.
 I’d also strongly recommend reading Orin Kerr’s How to Read a Legal Opinion before diving into the cases.

-We’ll use my casebook, Tort Law: Cases & Critique — a digital casebook I created especially for this class.
-Other materials are linked on the syllabus.
+We’ll use my casebook, Tort Law: Cases & Critique — a resource I created especially for this class.
+The digital version is available for free, while a hard copy may be bought for around $30.
+Other materials are linked below on the syllabus.
 I might occasionally assign other problems, readings, podcasts, or videos about current events.
 I’ll also recommend, but not insist, that you listen to Season 1 of the Dr. Death podcast, especially episodes 5, 6 & 7.
 (Note that the first episode and some middle episodes describe gory surgery details, especially episode 1 at 8:40–11:00.)

 Other Materials